TrenchBuddy (TRENCH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TrenchBuddy Historical Price

-According to the latest data gathered on TrenchBuddy live price page, the current price of TrenchBuddy is 0.00118399USD.
-The circulating supply of TrenchBuddy(TRENCH) is 963.31M TRENCH , giving it a market capitalization of $1.13M.
+According to the latest data gathered on TrenchBuddy live price page, the current price of TrenchBuddy is 0USD.
+The circulating supply of TrenchBuddy(TRENCH) is 963.31M TRENCH , giving it a market capitalization of $908.05K.

 The TrenchBuddy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TRENCH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.